Castlecary

 Castlecary (/ˌkɑːsəlˈkɛəri/) is a small historic village in North Lanarkshire, Scotland, directly adjacent to the border with Falkirk.
 It has long been associated with infrastructure, being adjacent to a bridged river, a Roman fort and roads, a nationwide canal, a Victorian railway viaduct, and a modern motorway.
-Castlecary is close to the town of Cumbernauld but like Dullatur and Luggiebank is not officially part of the town.
+Castlecary is close to the town of Cumbernauld; like Dullatur and Luggiebank, it was not originally part of the new town, but since incorporation into the North Lanarkshire Council area in 1995 it has been considered part of the town.
 Around 1725, the barony of Castlecary, with a population of just seventeen families, was disjoined from the parish of Falkirk, and annexed to Cumbernauld quoad sacra.
 Castlecary is also near Allandale which, though in the Falkirk council area, was built for Castlecary fireclay workers.

 Roman Heritage

 Statuette of the Roman god Fortuna, with gubernaculum (ship's rudder), Rota Fortunae (wheel of fortune) and cornucopia (horn of plenty) found near the altar at Castlecary in 1771.

 Castlecary, like many other settlements in the area, is steeped in the Roman history of Scotland.
 The route of the Antonine Wall passes through the village.
 Around 80 AD, a Roman camp was built at Castlecary.
 It may have been during governor Agricola's fourth campaign season.
 Most Roman forts along the wall held garrisons of around 500 men.
 Larger forts like Castlecary and Birrens had a nominal cohort of 1000 men but probably sheltered women and children as well although the troops were not allowed to marry.
 There is likely too to have been large communities of civilians around the site.
 In 1769, workmen seeking materials for the Forth and Clyde Canal, found 8 apartments along with the remains of an L-shaped, hypocausted, bathhouse in the south-east section of the fort.
 Inside the walls other objects such as human bones, pottery shards and boars' tusks were discovered.
 Historically, the site was not handled with much respect to archaeology as even gunpowder was used at the fort to improve land for agriculture.
 It was, however, excavated sympathetically in 1902.

 RIB 2155.
 Auxiliary tablet of the First Cohort of Tungrians.
 George MacDonald calls it no. 30 in the 2nd edition of his book The Roman Wall in Scotland.